-- Set up is difficult and the instructions are not clear
+- Set up is difficult, and the instructions are not clear

 XRS 55 is a household name in every fitness lover’s house known for its excellent product design and branding value.

-The XRS 55 is one of the best equipment to purchase for under $500.
+The XRS 55 is one of the best pieces of equipment to purchase for under $500.
 You get to experience the commercial Gold Gym experience at the comfort of your house buying the stylish XRS 55.

-The weight stack is attached to a traditional low/high cable and pulley system along with all attachments you need for performing various exercises.
+The weight stack is attached to a traditional low/high cable and pulley system, along with all attachments you need for performing various exercises.